- Oops!Something went wrong.Please try again later.

 First Industrial Realty Trust has a high three-year median payout ratio of 54%.
 This means that it has only 46% of its income left to reinvest into its business.
 However, it's not unusual to see a REIT with such a high payout ratio mainly due to statutory requirements.
 Despite this, the company's earnings grew moderately as we saw above.

-Moreover, First Industrial Realty Trust is determined to keep sharing its profits with shareholders which we infer from its long history of eight years of paying a dividend.
-Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 55% of its profits over the next three years.
+Besides, First Industrial Realty Trust has been paying dividends over a period of nine years.
+This shows that the company is committed to sharing profits with its shareholders.
+Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 53% of its profits over the next three years.
 Regardless, First Industrial Realty Trust's ROE is speculated to decline to 5.3% despite there being no anticipated change in its payout ratio.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.